jinbeniyama/tdr/README.md

 (Tomo-e Gozen etc.).

-Stackmode in shift2d may affect the photometric results.
+Stackmode in shift2d, mean or median, may affect the photometric results.
 Please carefully check it.
+J.B. used median mode for 2015 RN35 (Beniyama et al., 2023c)
+and mean mode for 2001 QJ142 (Beniyama et al. 2024).

 ### Procedures
 1-1.
 Calibration (dark subtraction, flat-field correction)